-The gateway can be connected to Ethernet by either a UTP connection or by a cellular 3G network.
+The gateway can be connected to the internet using ethernet or by a cellular GSM/3G network.

-It is important that the antenna is connected to the gateway before booting the gateway.
-Booting the gateway without an external antenna my result in permanent damage to the antenna amplifier.
-Depending on environment where the gateway is placed, earthing and surge protection is recommended.
+It is advised to always have the antenna connected when switching on the gateway.
+Booting the gateway without an external antenna my result in damage to the low noise amplifier.
+Depending on the environment where the gateway is placed, earthing and surge protection is recommended.

-After unpacking the Kerlink IoT Station, open the case by putting a screwdriver in the top notch (where the antenna is located).
+After unpacking the Kerlink IoT Station, open the case by putting a screwdriver in the bottom notch (where the antenna connector is located).

-Connect a UTP network cable on the green connector, cable colors are noted next to the connector.
-You can use an existing cable by cutting of the connector of one side, or you need to make a new cable including attaching the connector (watch the coloring scheme).
+Connect a UTP network cable to the green screw terminal.
+Cable colors are noted next to the connector.
+You can use an existing cable by cutting off the connector from one side, or you need to make up a new cable with an RJ45 connector on one end, watching the color scheme.

 Attach the UTP cable attached to the Kerlink IoT Station to the “data & power Out” port of the power adapter.
 Connect the “data IN” port of the power adapter to your existing network.
 If you use PoE switches, the power adapter is not needed.